encoredev/encore/docs/quick-start.md

 _You've successfully created and run your first Encore application.
 Well done! 🎉_

-You can now monitor logs, view traces, and access API documentation by opening [http://localhost:4060](http://localhost:4060) in your browser.
+You can now access your local development dashboard by opening [http://localhost:4060](http://localhost:4060) in your browser.
+Here you can monitor logs, view traces, and explore the automatically generated API documentation.

 ## Deploy your app